Shixit/GFG/README.md

 # GFG
-Some questions I have done on Geeksofgeeks
+Some questions I have done on Geeksforgeeks